SondreUM/UiTHack25/crypto/Curvy_Fascination/writeup/ECC2.md

 Q = E.point(Q)
 ```

-Essentially, this challenge requires us to solve the Elliptic Curve Discrete Logarithm Problem (ECDLP): compute the scalar $$n$$ given the base point $$P$$ and the product point $$Q$$ where $$Q = nP$$.
+Essentially, this challenge requires us to solve the Elliptic Curve Discrete Logarithm Problem (ECDLP): compute the scalar $n$ given the base point $P$ and the product point $Q$ where $Q = nP$.
 There are a few known attacks against ECDLP, including the:
 1. MOV attack (involves finding linearly independent points and calculating Weil pairing to reduce ECDLP to over finite field instead of group of points on elliptic curve)
 2. Pohlig-Hellman (reduces discrete logarithm calculations to prime subgroups of the order of P and uses Chinese Remainder Theorem to solve system of congruences for discrete logarithm of the whole order )

 We can rule out the MOV attack, since it is infeasible given the size of the elliptic curve order.
-However, factoring the order of our elliptic curve $$E$$ reveals many small prime factors, indicating that Pohlig-Hellman could be feasible:
+However, factoring the order of our elliptic curve $E$ reveals many small prime factors, indicating that Pohlig-Hellman could be feasible:

 ```
 sage: factor(E.order())